fibo/fibo.github.io/_posts/2014-01-08-create-npm-package.md

 ## Get an account

 Do you have an npm account?
-If not, create it on [npm site][1], then run
+If not, create it on [npm site][npm], then run

 ```bash
 npm login